simply-nicky/pyrost/docs/reference/cxi_ref.rst

 * **load_paths** : List of paths inside a HDF5 file, where the given data attribute may be saved.
 * **kinds** : The attribute's kind, that specifies data dimensionality.
-This information is required to know how load, save and process the data.
+This information is required to know how to load, save and process the data.
 The attribute may be one of the four following kinds:

   * *scalar* : Data is either 0D, 1D, or 2D.
 The data is saved and loaded plainly